Art and Technology: Friend or Foe?

-Digital Painting, AI, NFT: Is It Real ART?
+Digital Painting, AI, NFT: Is It Really ART?

 Painting with pixels and electronics instead of with paint and brush: Is that art?